Have you ever had issues with making Swiss buttercream?

 - 16 oz Unsalted butter 4 US sticks

-- [Preparation] Make sure no oil or liquids are attached to any ingredients and tools you are using.
+- [Preparation] Make sure no oil or liquids are attached to any ingredients and tools you use.
 They prevent egg whites from whipping well.

-- [Step 1] Mix constantly and evenly while heating so that eggs are not cooked partially.
+- [At step 1] Mix constantly and evenly while heating so that eggs are not cooked partially.

-- [Step 2] Start whipping at high speed while it’s hot so that it gets whipped well to make a stiff meringue.
+- [At step 2] Start whipping at high speed while it’s hot so that it whips well to make a stiff meringue.
 Touch the bottom of your bowl and check: When it feels comfortably warm, turn it down to medium speed.
 And when it feels slightly warm, turn it down to low speed.

-- [Step 3] Turn off the mixer when you don't feel anything when you touch the bowl or meringue itself.
+- [At step 3] Touch the bowl or meringue and check: Turn off the mixer when you don't feel anything.
 And add butter right away.
 The butter melts partially when you add it to the warm meringue.
-And the meringue starts getting loose if you continue whipping for too long even after it's cooled down.
+And the meringue starts getting loose if you continue whipping for too long after it's cooled down.

-- [Step 3] Use soft butter at room temperature so that it blends well with the meringue.
+- [At step 3] Use soft butter so it blends well with the meringue.

-- [Step 3] Reduce to low speed and mix for at least one minute or longer.
-It eliminates some big air bubbles.
+- [At step 3] In case you see big air holes, reduce the speed to low speed and mix for at least one minute or longer. - It'll eliminate some large air bubbles.

 Go back to the top of this post.